octo-technology/OpenTezos/docs/private/genesis.md

 ## Generating a new genesis public key and fetching binaries

-The genesis public key is the public key associated to the genesis bloc, the first bloc of your private blockchain.
+The genesis public key is the public key associated to the genesis block, the first block of your private blockchain.

 The **genesis block** is the first block in any blockchain-based protocol.
 It is the basis on which additional blocks are added to form a chain of blocks, hence the term blockchain.

 ![](../../static/img/private/genesis_block.svg)
 <small className="figure">FIGURE 1: Genesis block</small>

 It differs from other blocks in that it has no predecessor block.
-Since it has no predecessor, some small parameters had to be specified for its creation.
+Since it has no predecessor, some small parameters have to be specified for its creation.

 To fetch Tezos binaries and create a new genesis public key, run the following: